FredTyre/py-minecraft-bot/README.md

 # py-minecraft-bot
-A robot to do things in Minecraft
+A robot to do things in Minecraft written in Python